vogt4nick/recipes.vogt4nick.com/src/en/book/soups/stocks/meat-stock.md

         * 1 Bay Leaf
         * 1 Clove, dried
         * 1 pinch Thyme, dried

+    !!! tip "This recipe is good for poultry, pork, and beef."

     ??? question "Do I need to peel the vegetables?"
         No. All solids will be filtered from the stock before its done.